sniok/webxr-particles/README.md

-# webxr-particles
+# WebXR Particles

-Created with CodeSandbox
+Quick experiment with particle simulation in VR